Description:

 Contaminant data are collected as part of the UK Clean Seas Environmental Monitoring Programme (CSEMP) to:

-a) cover five contaminant groups – cadmium, mercury, lead, PAHs and PCBs;
+a) cover five contaminant groups – cadmium, lead, mercury, PAHs and PCBs;

 b) in biota (fish and shellfish) and sediments; and,